timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 014A-AID TO SMALL BUSINESS/Sec. 644.md

   * #### (C) Status as a small business concern
     * Participation of a small business concern in a team or a joint venture under this paragraph shall not affect the status of that concern as a small business concern for any other purpose.

+* #### (5) Past performance ratings of joint ventures for small business concerns
+  * With respect to evaluating an offer for a prime contract made by a small business concern that previously participated in a joint venture with another business concern (whether or not such other business concern was a small business concern), the Administrator shall establish regulations—

+    * (A) allowing the small business concern to elect to use the past performance of the joint venture if the small business concern has no relevant past performance of its own;

+    * (B) requiring the small business concern, when making an election under subparagraph (A)—

+      * (i) to identify to the contracting officer the joint venture of which the small business concern was a member; and

+      * (ii) to inform the contracting officer what duties and responsibilities the small business concern carried out as part of the joint venture; and

+    * (C) requiring a contracting officer, if the small business concern makes an election under subparagraph (A), to consider the past performance of the joint venture when evaluating the past performance of the small business concern, giving due consideration to the information provided under subparagraph (B)(ii).

 #### (f) Contracting preference for small business concerns in a major disaster area
 * #### (1) Definition
   * In this subsection, the term "disaster area" means the area for which the President has declared a major disaster, during the period of the declaration.